 Stay away from black tea or green tea right before bed because they are stimulants and will keep you awake.

 3. Pumpkin seeds

-The next time you make pumpkin wedges, don’t throw away the seeds.
-Just roast them in a pan (without oil) for the perfect snack.
+Roasted pumpkin seeds are the perfect snack.
 You can improve the quality of your sleep by simply munching on a few pumpkin seeds while you watch TV in the evening.
 50 g of pumpkin seeds contain about 200 mg of magnesium, which is almost enough to satisfy your entire daily requirement.
-This mineral helps your muscles relax – an important factor for getting some quality shuteye.
+Magnesium helps your muscles relax – an important factor for getting some quality shuteye.

-How about having pesto salmon and vegetables for dinner?
-Studies have shown that the omega-3 fatty acids in fish can reduce stress and thus help you relax.
-Salmon also contains vitamin B6, which boosts the production of the sleep hormone melatonin.
+How about having some grilled salmon with broccoli and quinoa for dinner?
+Studies have shown that the omega-3 fatty acids in fish can reduce stress and thus help you relax and sleep well.(6)